SynFutures/docs/docs/traders.md

 ### 9. How to open/close a position?

-When open a new position, a trader should transfer the margin token (Quote asset to its account to ensure its margin is sufficient, that is (AccountBalance + UnrealizedPnL) >= Position \* MarkPrice \* InitialMarginRatio.
+When open a new position, a trader should transfer the margin token (Quote asset) to its account to ensure its margin is sufficient, that is `(AccountBalance + UnrealizedPnL) >= Position * MarkPrice * InitialMarginRatio`.

 With the available margin, a trader could go to “Trade” page to input the trading pairs, click on “Buy/Long” or “Sell/Short” button to create a trade.